City of Germantown Driving Tour of Cultural and Historic Resources

 GERMANTOWN TRAIN DEPOT – (2260 West Street) The Germantown Train Depot (1848) located on the south side of the track has been home to the Memphis & Charleston Railroad, the Southern Railroad, and now the Norfolk Southern Railroad.
 The CIty has established a museum inside offering the public a view of the waiting rooms, the operations room, and the baggage room.
 An early 20th century (G-Scale) train layout has been constructed in the ceiling of the baggage room, and a scanner allows visitors to listen to live conversations on present-day trains along this track.

 SHELBY GRAYS 4TH TENNESSEE INFANTRY – (2260 West Street) in 1861, 83 men out of the 300 citizens in 1860 Germantown enlisted in the Confederate army.
 They formed the Shelby Grays and were designated Co.
 A., 4th Tennessee Infantry.
 The new unit was mustered into service on May 15, 1861.
 The men boarded the Memphis & Charleston Railroad train to Memphis and then took a steamboat to the Training Camp at Fort Wright and then Fort Pillow.
-Their first action on April 6-7, 1862 was at Shiloh at a cost in casualties of almost half their men.
+Their first action on April 6-7, 1862 was at Shiloh at a cost of casualties of almost half their men.
 Later the regiment with the Army of Tennessee later served in battles across Tennessee and Georgia.
-They surrendered at Greensboro, North Carolina on April 26, 1865, and was paroled on May 1.
+They surrendered at Greensboro, North Carolina on April 26, 1865, and were paroled on May 1.
 At war’s end, only half of Germantown’s Shelby Grays survived to return home and start life anew.

 GERMANTOWN UNITED METHODIST CHURCH & GRAVEYARD – (Church – 2331 S. Germantown Road/ Cemetery – Intersection of McVay Road and 2nd Street) The present-day site of McVay Road cemetery was also the site for the Methodist congregation who had worshipped there since the 1840s.
 The Methodist congregation donated its building as a regimental hospital in the Civil War.
 In January 1863, it fell prey to the fire-wood needs of a regiment bivouacked in the graveyard, was torn down and a new building was built on this site in 1872.